pymmcore-plus/pymmcore-plus/docs/guides/custom_engine.md

 pymmcore-plus is structured.
 There are two key classes involved:

 1. An [**`MDARunner`**][pymmcore_plus.mda.MDARunner] instance is
-   is responsible for receiving a sequence of `useq.MDAEvent` objects and driving an `MDAEngine` to execute them.
+   responsible for receiving a sequence of `useq.MDAEvent` objects and driving an `MDAEngine` to execute them.
 The `MDARunner` is the object that has the actual [`run()`][pymmcore_plus.mda.MDARunner.run] method.
 It also emits all the events, such as